Corporate social impact: Theory of change

 About this event

-This event is for businesses and corporate philanthropists interested in taking a Theory of Change approach to their giving.
+This event is for businesses and corporate philanthropists interested in taking a Theory of Change approach to their charity giving.

-We will introduce the concept of a Theory of Change, explain how to develop it, and discuss how it can support you to measure the impact of your funding better.
+We will introduce the concept of a Theory of Change, explain how to develop it, and discuss how it can support you to measure the social impact of your funding better.
 Matt York, Santander Foundation’s Manager, will join us to share Santander Foundation’s experiences of developing and using a Theory of Change, and how it has become a useful strategic tool for the Foundation.
 At the end of the session, you will understand the value of a Theory of Change in developing your corporate funding approach, know how to start this process, and understand the tools that can help you to do it well.

 This event follows-on from our pervious event on The S in ESG: how businesses can plan and measure social impact.
 There will be further events in our Corporate social impact series in the autumn.
 To be notified when these events are announced please get in touch or keep an eye on our website.